Debt Due To Payday Advance Loans

 As your lawyer, Kevin F. O'Brien arms you with the facts you need for sound decisions when advance or payday loans translate to an uncertain financial picture.
-During your free initial consultation, Mr. O'Brien explains how you can receive a discharge for this type of debt — and how a bankruptcy can stop the District Attorney’s Bad Check Unit from pursuing the debt.
+During your an initial consultation, Mr. O'Brien explains how you can receive a discharge for this type of debt — and how a bankruptcy can stop the District Attorney’s Bad Check Unit from pursuing the debt.

 True Debt Relief Solutions From O'Brien Law Firm, LLC, In Southaven

 The quick fix of a payday loan is only a short-term solution, and can get away from the recipient very quickly, becoming a rapidly accumulating mountain of debt with massive interest rates attached.